 But internal vertigo is more what one would expect when one hears the word.
 You feel spinning sensation in your head.
 So you turn or move, and your brain whirls.
 And you just stagger sideways.
 Sometimes unable to stabilize yourself, such as today, and just falling.

-External vertigo is where the enviroment whirls when you move.
+External vertigo is where the environment whirls when you move.
 So turn your head and the room whirls.
 I think a lot of people are familiar with this one if they have ever gotten drunk.
 So they can understand it is not pleasant.
-Even in mild form it is not pleasant as your eyes do not want to track properly and the world just moves a bit with your movements.
+Even in the mild form, it is not pleasant as your eyes do not want to track properly and the world just moves a bit with your movements.